Sci-Fi Films of the ’60s

 The influence of this movie on Alien is often noted.
 It’s unmistakable especially in the scenes of the deserted alien spacecraft.

-The budget for this film was legendarily low, and given that, its substance is very impressive; the color and camera work is great.
+The budget for this movie was legendarily low, and given that, its substance is very impressive; the color and camera work is great.
 Don’t expect splendid special effects, but there are a lot of them, and it does have atmosphere — a very dark, misty one.

 The atmosphere is unfortunately wasted by a detailed explanation provided by one of the (unconvincingly) walking dead.
 But have no fear of a Hollywood ending.